IamG-Root/ComputerVision/README.md

 - If not done yet, export your models in ncnn format using: `make export_models`;
 - Setup your `config.py` file;
 - Calibrate module using: `module/calibration.py`.
+- Mark the zones to exclude using `module/zones_editor.py`.

 ### Server